Become Debt Free by these Proven Ideas

-There’s no denying money can be a slippery and difficult to manage and debt is one of the topics that’s most difficult to speak up about.
-But there is an answer on how to become debt free.
+There’s no denying money can be slippery and difficult to manage, and debt is one of the topics that’s the most difficult to speak up about.
+But there is an answer to how to become debt-free.

-More people than ever are currently benefiting from a suitable debt advice.
-We all understand that debt is a problem and it affects you financially and emotionally.
+More people than ever are currently benefiting from suitable debt advice.
+We all understand that debt is a problem, and it affects you financially and emotionally.
 There are solutions to debt problems.
-You need to speak to a professional debt adviser for your suitable debt solution to become debt free and you will soon realise that why did you not take this advice a few months ago.
+You need to speak to a professional debt adviser for your suitable debt solution to become debt-free, and you will soon realise why you did not take this advice a few months ago.

 Manage your debt or Keep debt tornado tamed to remain Debt Free

 - Re-check your car, home and life insurance to see if you can bring down your payments.
-I have noticed that we all pay approx. up to10-15 % of our net income towards insurance cost.
+I have noticed that we all pay approximately 10%-15% of our net income towards insurance costs.

-- Check your TV, Broadband and Landline package, you might be paying a higher price now in comparison to initially taken cable package for 18-24 months at half price.
+- Check your TV, broadband, and landline packages.
+You might be paying a higher price now in comparison to initially taking a cable package for 18-24 months at half price.

-- We continue to pay for home phone number although many of us do not really need it now when the mobile phone is handy and useful.
+- We continue to pay for home phone numbers, although many of us do not need them now when the mobile phone is handy.
 It may be useful to discontinue your landline contract if you have adequate mobile phone service at your home or downgrade to a cheaper package.

-- Do not hesitate to enjoy a garage sale if you have a lot of unwanted items as these items may be useful for someone and you may get some money for sale.
+- Do not hesitate to enjoy a garage sale if you have a lot of unwanted items, as these items may be useful to someone, and you may get some money for them.

-- You may avoid buying famous branded items all the time (Some do) There is a way of buying mostly sale items at a grocery store or generic brands to reduce your cost.
+- You may avoid buying famous brand items all the time (some do).
+There is a way of buying mostly sale items at a grocery store or generic brands to reduce your costs.

-You may cancel unnecessary expenses (Direct Debits on your bank accounts) like unused gym membership magazine subscriptions, newspapers, manicures, pedicures etc. It is good to consider a ‘’need’’ than ‘’want’’ when you are already in debt.
+You may cancel unnecessary expenses (Direct Debits on your bank accounts) like unused gym memberships, magazine subscriptions, newspapers, manicures, pedicures, etc. It is better to consider a “need” than a “want” when you are already in debt.

-- You may enjoy Tuesday / Wednesday movies (which comes with insurance deals as buy one ticket and get a second ticket free) or if you enjoy movies regularly, consider for monthly movie pass which is cheaper in comparison to paying full two movies price in a month.
+- You can go to movies on Tuesdays and Wednesdays (which come with insurance deals like buy one ticket, get one free), or if you go to movies frequently, consider a monthly movie pass, which is less expensive than paying the full two-movie price in a month.

-- You may apply for Netflix, Amazon prime, BT or Virgin media full house movies membership for at-home movie entertainment and save cost on cinemas.
+- You may apply for Netflix, Amazon Prime, BT or Virgin Media full-house movie membership for at-home movie entertainment and save money on cinema tickets.

 - It is good to consider work or seasonal part-time work to boost your income, especially during Christmas time.

-- It is good to read books from the library than spending money on it.
+- It is better to read books from the library than to spend money on them.

 - If you decide to take the family for a restaurant meal, skip the mocktails /cocktails and stick with water.
 Skip the extras too (dessert, etc.).

-- When eating out, share a large entrée or have small appetizers instead of the costly meal.
+- When eating out, share a large entry or have small appetizers instead of a costly meal.

 - You may plan your errands more efficiently to conserve gas.

-- You may find friends that you can trade services with…haircutting, handyman, photography, babysitting, pet-sitting.
+- You may find friends with whom you can trade services like hair cutting, handyman, photography, babysitting, pet-sitting.

-- When attending any family/friends party, you may give home-made gifts, baked goods, or service rather than expensive presents.
+- When attending any family/friends party, you may give homemade gifts, baked goods, or services rather than expensive presents.